 Continuously Align the Sales Team with Business Goals

-One of the fundamental roles of sales meetings is to align the sales team with the overall business goals and other departments.
+One of the fundamental roles of sales discussions is to align the sales team with the overall business goals and other departments.
 The topics covered in these meetings should include discussions on the company’s objectives and how the sales team can contribute to achieving them.

 This not only ensures that everyone is on the same page but also facilitates individual contributions towards the bigger picture.